Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 For any items that didn’t fit or aren’t dishwasher-safe, wash them by hand.
 Once washed, place them on the dish rack to dry.

-After they’ve dried, use a dry kitchen towel to wipe off any remaining water drops and store them in their designated places.
+After they’ve dried, use a dry kitchen towel to wipe off any remaining water drops and store them in their designated places (Optional).
 This will free up the kitchen rack, making it easier to clean later.

 Step 5: Take Out the Garbage

-Empty the rubbish bins and place them near the front door to ensure they get taken out or to remind yourself to do it later.
+Empty the rubbish bins and place them near the front door so you don’t forget to take them out.

 Quickly wipe down the bins and spray disinfectant before putting in new bin bags.
 Washing the bins isn’t necessary unless it’s urgent, as this is a regular cleaning session, and you don’t want to spend too much time on a single task.